Overview

 Staying in the Moment

 Sometimes it’s easy to go through your day without being in tune to what’s going on within you and around you.
 With all the multi-tasking and constant device use, it’s easy to feel like you’re on autopilot.
 Being “mindful” changes that.
-It is the process of being aware of what’s happening and staying in the moment.
-It’s not easy to do, but can have many positive effects on your wellbeing.
-Including, but not limited to:

 - Strengthening and even rewiring your brain